Supporting Fellow Women in the Workplace

 4 Ways to Support Your Fellow Women in the Workplace

-Watch the Ted Talk below to learn more about some beliefs and behaviors that women can engage in, and that can negatively impact their career advancements.
+Watch the Ted Talk below to learn more about some beliefs and behaviours that women can engage in, and that can negatively impact their career advancements.

-- Make an effort to check-in with one another
+3. Make an effort to check in with one another

 Whether you're one of the few women in your workplace or you just want to make more female friends at work, take the time and invest more energy into developing stronger relationships.
 By extending your community and creating deeper bonds, you'll see a difference in your mood, work ethic and motivation.